mcflurrymuncha/larpmediav2/README.md

 If you encounter any Bugs or Issues, please post them on the Issues tab of this repo.

 >[!IMPORTANT]
->There is currently a bug where the Visualiser does not work properly when the window is Maximised, i am working on a fix for V10.1
+>There is currently a bug where the Visualiser does not work properly when the window is Maximised, i am working on a fix.